Abandonment of employment: Is jail an acceptable excuse?

 Mr Arora’s partner then sent an email to RBL informing them that Mr Arora was in jail and would be released on 5 October.
 RBL decided to postpone the meeting until 14 October and sent Mr Arora a letter informing him as such.

-The employee is terminated for abandonment of employment
+The employee is sacked for abandonment of employment

 When Mr Arora failed to turn up to the meeting, RBL dismissed him from his employment on 24 October, citing abandonment of employment.
 According to Mr Arora, it wasn’t until his release from prison on 28 January 2017 that he became aware of the dismissal.